 - A. Applicability - 1.
-Where the provisions of Sections 240-24.1.1 through 240-24.1.13 conflict with those found elsewhere in the Barnstable Zoning Ordinance, the provisions of this Section shall apply. - 2.
-The provisions of the Barnstable Zoning Ordinance § 240-6.C (3) shall not apply within the Downtown Hyannis Zoning Districts. - B. Development Review - 1.
+Where the provisions of this Section conflict with those found elsewhere in the Barnstable Zoning Ordinance, the provisions of this Section apply. - 2.
+The provisions of the Barnstable Zoning Ordinance § 240-6.C(3) do not apply within the Downtown Hyannis Zoning Districts. - B. Development Review - 1.
 The Planning Board is the Special Permit Granting Authority (SPGA) for all development within the Downtown Hyannis Zoning Districts. - 2.
-Development within the Downtown Hyannis Zoning Districts, excluding single-family residences, must comply with Article IX, §240-103, site development standards, and the Design and Infrastructure Plan. - (a) The Planning Board shall establish a Design and Infrastructure Plan (DIP) which shall be adopted after a public hearing. - 3.
+Development within the Downtown Hyannis Zoning Districts, excluding single-family residences, must comply with Article IX, §240-103, site development standards, and the Design and Infrastructure Plan. - 3.
 The use of land or occupancy of floor space is permitted as specified by §240-24.1.5.B Use Provisions. - C. Compliance - 1.
 Any modification to an existing structure that results in greater conformance to this Ordinance is permitted. - 2.
 Any modification to an existing structure that increases an existing nonconformity or creates a new nonconformity is prohibited.